marlonvets/dsti-devops-2021/modules/02.scm/index.md

 - **Branches** - independent set of commits
 - So far all commits are on the **master** branch
-- Branch can be an abstraction for line of development
+- Branch can be an abstraction for a line of development
   - **master** is the stable, tested version of the project
   - **develop** is the place where features come together
   - **feature** is the branch for a single feature

-Branch can be temporary:
+A branch can be temporary:
   - To have a change request
   - To develop an independent feature